wolfSSL/documentation/wolfSSH/src/chapter13.md

 specified value is used instead.
 Note, the library does not copy this string, it is owned by the application and it is up to the application to free it when the CTX is deallocated by the application.
-When creating an SSH object using a CTX, the SSH object inheirits the CTX's strings.
+When creating an SSH object using a CTX, the SSH object inherits the CTX's strings.
 The SSH object algorithm lists may be overridden.

 `Kex` specifies the key exchange algorithm list. `Key` specifies the server